 - Unhealthy substance use

 Among its services, the Psychological & Counseling Center provides the following support, all of which adhere to strict standards of confidentiality:

 - Group Therapy

 - Purpose-based trainings and workshops.

 Any students who deems it helpful to use extra support are encouraged to fill out the form and plan a meeting with the center manager two days in advance.
-The support will be provided free of charge by a clinical psychologist and member of GGPA (Georgian Group Psychotherapy Association) Salome Milorava.
+The support will be provided free of charge by a clinical psychologist and member of GGPA (Georgian Group Psychotherapy Association) and AGPA (American Group Psychotherapy Association) Salome Milorava.